 - Preheat the oven to 350°F. Line a cupcake pan with cupcake liners.

-- In a large mixing bowl, combine the sugar, vegetable oil, eggs and vanilla extract.
+- In a large mixing bowl, combine the sugar, vegetable oil, eggs and vanilla and mint extract.
 Beat on medium speed until well incorporated and the batter is lighter in color, about 2 minutes.
 Scrape down the bowl as needed.
 Next mix in the sour cream and beat until well combined.

 - In a separate bowl, combine the remaining dry ingredients.
 Alternate adding half the dry ingredients and half the liquid ingredients at a time and mix just until the flour starts to incorporate.
 Add the green food coloring and mix until combined.
 Use a spatula to scrape down the sides of the bowl and stir the batter from the bottom to the top to ensure it’s well mixed.